Microwave power meter: Thermal

 Thermal sensors can generally be divided into two main categories, thermocouple power sensors and thermistor-based power sensors.
 Thermal sensors depend on the process of absorbing the RF and microwave signal energy, and sense the resulting heat rise.
 Therefore, they respond to true average power of the signal, whether it is pulsed, CW, AM/FM or any complex modulation.
 (Agilent 2008).

 Thermocouple power sensors make up the majority of the thermal power sensors sold at present.
 They are generally reasonably linear and have a reasonably fast response time and dynamic range.
 The microwave power is absorbed in a load whose temperature rise is measured by the thermocouple.
 Thermocouple sensors often require a reference DC or microwave power source for calibration before measuring; this can be built into the power meter.

 Thermistor-based power sensors such as the Keysight 8478B are generally only used in situations where their excellent linearity is important, as they are both much slower and have a smaller dynamic range than either thermocouple or diode-based sensors.
 Thermistor-based power sensors are still the sensor of choice for power transfer standards because of their DC power substitution capability.
 Other thermal sensing technologies include microwave calorimeters and bolometers, and quasi-optic pulsed microwave sensors.

 Diode

 Many microwave power heads use diodes to rectify the incident microwave power, and have extremely fast response.
 The diode would generally be used in its square-law region and hence give an output voltage proportional to the incident RF power.
 In order to extend their dynamic range beyond the square-law region, linearity correction circuits or multiple diode stacks are used.
 With advancement in comprehensive data compensation algorithm and diode stacks topology, diode sensors like the Keysight E9300A is able to respond properly to complex modulated signals over a wide dynamic range.

+Typically, a single-diode detector provides a power dynamic range of approximately 50 dB.
+For example, the HP 8481D model operates in the range of roughly −70 dBm to −20 dBm.
+To extend the dynamic range of measured power, two- or three-channel diode detectors are used.
+A good example is the Rohde & Schwarz NRP-Z11 model, which operates in the range from −65 dBm to +23 dBm.

 Like thermocouple sensors, they often require a reference source.